Jacobite rising of 1745: Invasion of England

-While debated ever since, contemporaries did not believe the Hanoverian regime would collapse, even had the Jacobites reached London.
-The decision to retreat was driven by lack of English support or of a French landing in England, not proximity to the capital, and its wisdom supported by many modern historians.
-One reason was that their lack of heavy weapons allowed the Jacobites to out-march their opponents, but would be a disadvantage in a set piece battle.
+While the decision has been debated ever since, contemporaries did not believe the Hanoverian regime would collapse, even had the Jacobites reached London.
+It was driven by lack of external support, not proximity to the capital, and its wisdom is supported by many modern historians.
+Lack of heavy weapons or equipment allowed the small Jacobite army to out-march their opponents, but made a set-piece battle extremely hazardous.
 In a letter of 30 November, the Duke of Richmond, who was with Cumberland's army, listed five possible options for the Jacobites, of which retreating to Scotland was by far the best for them, and the worst for the government.

 The British government was concerned by reports of an invasion fleet being prepared at Dunkirk but it is unclear how serious these plans were.
 Over the winter of 1745 to 1746, Maréchal Maurice de Saxe was assembling troops in Northern France in preparation for an offensive into Flanders, while Dunkirk was a major privateer base and always busy.
 Threatening an invasion was a far more cost-effective means of consuming British resources than actually doing so and these plans were formally cancelled in January 1746.

 The retreat badly damaged the relationship between Charles and the Scots, both sides viewing the other with suspicion and hostility.
 Elcho later wrote that Murray believed they could have continued the war in Scotland "for several years", forcing the Crown to agree to terms as its troops were desperately needed for the war on the Continent.
-This seems unlikely since despite their victories in Flanders, in early 1746 Finance Minister Machault warned Louis that the British naval blockade had reduced the French economy to a 'catastrophic state'.
+This seems unlikely since despite their victories in Flanders, in early 1746 Finance Minister Machault warned Louis that the British naval blockade had reduced the French economy to a "catastrophic state".

 The fast-moving Jacobite army evaded pursuit with only a minor skirmish at Clifton Moor, crossing back into Scotland on 20 December.
 Cumberland's army arrived outside Carlisle on 22 December, and seven days later the garrison was forced to surrender, ending the Jacobite military presence in England.
 Much of the garrison came from the Manchester Regiment and several of the officers were later executed, including Francis Towneley.